 The laws of war1 are the rules which govern the conduct of war or other armed conflict and are not dependent upon a state of war having come into existence2.
 They are binding not only upon states, but also upon individuals, and in particular upon members of armed forces3.
-The laws of war, as part of international law, consist partly of written rules expressly agreed upon by states in international agreements and partly of customary rules which have been evolved by practice
+The laws of war, as part of international law, consist partly of written rules expressly agreed upon by states in international agreements and partly of customary rules which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.